-Coldcard always generates 24-word BIP39 seed phrases.
-It can also import 12, 18 and 24-word, unencrypted, BIP39 seed phrases that other wallets may have created.
+Coldcard always generates 24-word BIP39 seeds.
+It can also import 12, 18 and 24-word, BIP39 seeds that other wallets may have created.

 There is a primary and secondary wallet.
-Each would typically have it's own master key from different seeds.
+Each would typically have it's own master key from different seed words.
 In addition, we have a "duress" wallet for each of those wallets, but they are derived from the correspond wallet's seed words and are not independent.

 Yes, the PIN can be changed at any time and is independent of the funds being held.

 Coldcard requires a desktop or mobile wallet to manage your coins and speak to the public blockchain.
 Although we can add support for other coins, they must have suitable wallet support already.

 Use the USB port at the top of the Coldcard.
 You must provide a standard MicroUSB cable suitable for your computer.